Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation

 Option 3: Institutional attestation

-Applicants should consult the Directive on the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation for details on the requirements for Institutional Attestation.
-Institutions are not required to provide the Institutional Attestation option.
-In these cases, applicants should use Options 1 or 2.
+In all cases, applicants should consult the Directive on the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation for details on the requirements for an institutional attestation.
+Unless stated otherwise in the program or funding opportunity literature, institutions are not required to provide the institutional attestation option.

 3.4 Privacy

-The information collected under the policy supports privacy and transparency through the CARE principles for Indigenous Data Governance ,(PDF document, 784 KB) including:
+The information collected under the Policy supports privacy and transparency through the CARE principles for Indigenous Data Governance, including:

 Further, the agencies recognize and support distinctions-based frameworks for Indigenous data governance, such as the First Nations Principles of OCAP, the National Inuit Strategy on Research and the Inuit Nunangat Policy, the Red River Métis’ Community Research and Ethics Protocol, and others as may be determined relevant.

-Further, aggregate reporting on the number of full affirmations with documentation versus the number of self-identified Indigenous people without full affirmation may be used for statistical and tracking purposes in an anonymized way, as noted on the Consent for the Collection and Use of Information related to the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation.
+Further, aggregate reporting on the number of full affirmations with documentation versus the number of self-identified Indigenous people without full affirmation may be used for statistical and tracking purposes in an anonymized way, as noted on the Privacy Notice Statement related to the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation.

-Affirmation information may also be shared with the Secretariat on Responsible Conduct of Research to be used in accordance with the Tri-Agency Framework: Responsible Conduct of Research in the context of an allegation of misrepresentation (see “6.3 Allegations of Misrepresentation”), as noted on the Consent for the Collection and Use of Information related to the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation.
+Affirmation information may also be shared with the Secretariat on the Responsible Conduct of Research to be used in accordance with the Tri-Agency Framework: Responsible Conduct of Research in the context of an allegation of misrepresentation (see “6.3 Allegations of Misrepresentation”), or other parties as indicated within on the privacy notice statement related to the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation.

 4. Effective date